RiyaadHossain/Interview-Preparation/7. Job Hunting/cold-mailing-v1.md

 <details>
     <summary>Business Savvy version</summary>

-    🚀 Have 1+ year of industry experiency working in agile teams, debugging critical issues, adding new features, and maintaining consistency across systems.
+    🚀 Have 1+ year of industry experience working in agile teams, debugging critical issues, adding new features, and maintaining consistency across systems.

     💻 Ability to build reliable and scalable software that enhances efficiency and user experience.
-Skilled in C/C++, JavaScript, TypeScript, Python, React.js, Node.js, MongoDB, and SQL, with a strong foundation in software architecture and OOP.
+Skilled in varius technologies with a strong foundation in software architecture and OOP.

-    🏆 Developed a strong analytical mindset and a structured approach to tackling challenges.
-Gained these ability by solving 1000+ programming problems and 40+ competitions participation in CodeForces.
+    🏆 Developed strong problem solving and analytical thinking mindset by solving 1000+ programming problems and participating 40+ competitions in CodeForces.

     📚 Quickly adapt to new technologies, ensuring minimal downtime and faster development.
-In my last role, Learned Angular in just two weeks and started contributing to a live project, proving my ability to upskill rapidly and add immediate value.
+In my last role, Learned Angular in just two weeks and started contributing to a live project.
 </details>